MCnu/vcfAnnotatorGRCh37/README.md

 | HGVS_EFFECT | Most Severe Consequence reported (from hgvs) |
 | HGVS_AAF | Alternative allele frequency (from hgvs) |
 | HGVS_COLOCVAR | rsID of other known variants at same position (from hgvs) |

+## Dependencies

+If you would like to run this script in your own environment, ensure you have the following packages installed: python >= 3.9 pyvcf >= 0.6.8 requests >= 2.28.1